 - Any mix/match of whatever vinegar I have, or if I just want to use up what’s left of a few different bottles taking up room in my pantry.

 Step 1.
-First, place the sliced onion in a single layer at the bottom of the slow cooker.
+Place the sliced onion in a single layer at the bottom of the slow cooker.
 I have and recommend this 6-quart slow cooker.

 Step 2.
 Mix the spices in a small bowl.
-As written, these spices are enough for one slab of ribs.
+As written, this dry rub for ribs is enough for one slab of ribs.
 If you’re making two slabs, double the spices.

 Step 3.
 Generously cover both sides of the ribs with the spice rub.

 Step 5.
-Then, cook on high for 4 hours for perfectly tender ribs.
-If you want them to have a bit more of a bite and less fall-off-the-bone, set the timer for 3 1/2 hours.
+Cook ribs in slow cooker on high for 4 hours for perfectly tender ribs.
+If you want them to have a bit more of a bite and less fall-off-the-bone feel, set the cooking time for 3 ½ hours.

 Step 6.
 Preheat the broiler to high.